-In Squirrels, there are three adults, Nicole Smith (class teacher), Kim Witham (teaching assistant) and Paige Fitzsimmons (Teaching Assistant).
+In Squirrels, there are two adults, Nicole Smith (class teacher) and Anne-Marie Walker (teaching assistant).

 All staff members that work with Squirrels understand the different needs of the class and use consistent approaches to teaching and behaviour management to ensure that the children thrive no matter who is in the classroom.
 We work closely with outside agencies to help ensure that each of the children are getting exactly what they need and deserve as part of their education.

 The curriculum in Squirrels is one that supports children in developing skills across all areas.
 As a class we particularly enjoy Independence and Employment which are both part of Foxwood’s Preparing for Adulthood (PfA) curriculum.
 We engage with all subjects including maths, reading, daily phonics, writing and science.
 We access these lessons through investigation and active learning.
 By accessing all areas of the wider curriculum in a fun and engaging manner the Squirrels shine and succeed.